nasa/HyperCP/README.md

 *{Possible To Do: Interpolate values between cals?}*

 ##### Calibration & Instrument Files:
-In the 'Configuration' window, click 'Add Calibration Files' to add the calibration files from the relevant extracted Satlantic '.sip' file (i.e. '.cal' and '.tdf' files).
-The calibration file can be selected using the drop-down menu.
-Select the calibration files that correspond to the data you want to process with this configuration.
-You will need to know which .cal files correspond to each sensor, and which represent light and dark shutter measurements.
+In the 'Configuration' window, click 'Add Calibration Files' to add the calibration and instrument files (telemetry definition files) from the relevant extracted Satlantic '.sip' file (i.e. '.cal' and '.tdf' files).
+The calibration or instrument file can be selected using the drop-down menu.
+Select (or enable) only the files that correspond to the data you want to process with this configuration.
+You will need to know which .cal/.tdf files correspond to each sensor/instrument, and which represent light and dark shutter measurements.
 For example,
+- SATTHSUUUUA.tdf > Tilt-heading sensor (Frame Type Not Required)
-- SATNAVVVV.tdf > Solar Tracker (Frame Type Not Required)
+- SATNAVVVVA.tdf > Solar Tracker (Frame Type Not Required)
 - GPRMC_NMEAWWW.tdf > GPS (Frame Type Not Required)
 - SATPYR.tdf > Pyrometer (Frame Type Not Required)
-- HEDXXX.cal > Es Frame Type: Dark
+- HEDXXXAcal > Es Frame Type: Dark
-- HSEXXX.cal > Es Light
+- HSEXXXA.cal > Es Light
-- HLDYYY.cal > Li Dark
+- HLDYYYA.cal > Li Dark
-- HSLYYY.cal > Li Light
+- HSLYYYA.cal > Li Light
-- HLDZZZ.cal > Lt Dark
+- HLDZZZA.cal > Lt Dark
-- HSLZZZ.cal > Lt Light
+- HSLZZZA.cal > Lt Light
-where VVV, WWW, XXX, YYY, and ZZZ are the serial numbers of the individual instruments.
+where UUUU, VVV, WWW, XXX, YYY, and ZZZ are the serial numbers of the individual instruments, which are followed where appropriate by factory calibration code (A, B, C, D, E, ...).

 Selections:
 -Add Calibration Files - Allows loading calibration/instrument files (.cal/.tdf) into HyperInSPACE.
 Once loaded the drop-down box can be used to select the file to enable the instrument and set the frame type.
--Enabled checkbox - Used to enable/disable loading the calibration file in HyperInSPACE.
+-Enabled checkbox - Used to enable/disable loading the file in HyperInSPACE.
 -Frame Type - ShutterLight/ShutterDark/Not Required/LightAncCombined can be selected.
 This is used to specify frame type (ShutterLight/ShutterDark) for dark correction; the other options are ignored.

 For each calibration file: